 You have the right to get a divorce, even if you cannot find your estranged spouse or s/he is making it difficult to respond or serve the summons.
 While difficulty locating him/her and getting a response may delay your case, it will not stop it entirely.
 We know what it takes to get a divorce by publication and/or mail in Washington State, and we can help you take the steps to gain court approval and pursue serving them by publication and/or mail.

 We can also represent you in front of the judge and fight for not only the divorce you seek, but also for the child support and any other money owed to you.
 While your former spouse is not likely to show up and start paying to support his/her children just because the judge ordered it, it is important to realize that hiding does not protect your spouse from these obligations.

 Your former spouse will show up one day, whether it is to reach out to parents, connect with old friends or even to try to see your children.
 When s/he does, we can help you recover the significant sums of money your spouse likely owes.

-At David J. Crouse & Associates, PLLC our staff understands the emotional and legal stresses of divorce.
+At Crouse Erickson our staff understands the emotional and legal stresses of divorce.
 If you cannot locate your estranged spouse, this only make the process more difficult to navigate on your own.
 Let us help.
 Call us today at 509-624-1380 to learn more.